Thanyasit/Project_Ballon/README.md

 # Thai Baht Vending Machine Calculator
 <h2>Description</h2>
 This code is designed to operate a simple vending machine using a PIC 16F877 microcontroller.
 It can handle coins of different denominations and calculate the amount of money inserted into the machine.
-The program also displays the amount of money inserted and the number of coins inserted for each denomination on an LCD screen.
+The program also displays the amount of money inserted and the number of coins inserted for each denomination on an LCD screen.<br><b>2017</b>
 <h2>How to use</h2>
 1. Set up the hardware (PIC microcontroller, LCD screen, and coin sensors) and connect them to the appropriate pins on the PIC microcontroller.<br>
 2. Compile and upload the code to the PIC 16F877 microcontroller.<br>